-If you have any complaints which you believe need attention by the college, please make an appointment with the Dean or the Associate Dean for Academic Affairs or submit a letter setting forth your concerns.
+If you have any complaints which you believe need attention by the college, please make an appointment with the Dean or any of the associate deans, or submit a letter setting forth your concerns.
 A personal or written response will be made as soon as the matter has been investigated.
 Your suggestions as to a possible solution will be taken into consideration.
 Anonymous complaints generally are not complete enough to be addressed, as there is no way to obtain additional information to facilitate an investigation.
 Accordingly, action is seldom taken on anonymous letters.